1941 Rice Owls football team

-The 1941 Rice Owls football team was an American football team that represented Rice University as a member of the Southwest Conference (SWC) during the 1941 college football season.
+The 1941 Rice Owls football team was an American football team that represented Rice Institute as a member of the Southwest Conference (SWC) during the 1941 college football season.
 In its second season under head coach Jess Neely, the team compiled a 6–3–1 record (3–2–1 against SWC opponents) and was outscored by a total of 167 to 121.
 The team played its home games at Rice Field in Houston.

 Guard Art Goforth was selected by the Associated Press as a first-team player on the 1941 All-Southwest Conference football team.